 Torque on a Dipole in a Uniform Electric Field

-Now we consider a dipole with charges that is +q and –q which is forming a dipole since they are a distance d away from each other.
+Now, we consider a dipole with charges that is +q and –q which is forming a dipole since they are a distance d away from each other.
 Now let it be placed in a uniform electric field which is of strength denoted as E such that the axis of the dipole forms an angle θ with the electric field.

-Where symbol θ is the angle which is between p and E. The torque tends to align the moment of the dipole p in the direction of E. The potential energy which is of the dipole is given by the symbol Ue = −pE cos θ or in the vector notation that is Ue = −p · E.
+Where symbol θ is the angle which is between p and E. The torque tends to align the moment of the dipole p in the direction of E.